mgill2190/training/INTRODUCTION.md

 - **Basic PHP**
 https://www.codecademy.com/courses/web-beginner-en-StaFQ/0/1

-Afterward we can get you on to the backlog on (Pivotal Tracker)[https://www.pivotaltracker.com] where you can be assigned to a weekly sprint, and work on a story.
+Afterward we can get you on to the backlog on [Pivotal Tracker](https://www.pivotaltracker.com) were you can be assigned to a weekly sprint, and work on a story.
 Once completed it will be pushed live!

 ## Resources